home

 Why go: From the Sanskrit word yaatra meaning “journey”, comes a dining experience that transcends the ordinary.
 Here, the rich culinary traditions of Northern India are reimagined with elegance and artistry by award-winning Michelin chef Krishnapal Negi, whose creations honour the past while embracing the present.
 Each dish is a passage through flavour, crafted with precision, passion and soul.
 Set within a resplendently restored Edwardian Grade II-listed fire station, the restaurant offers more than a meal, it offers a moment in history reborn.
 Once credited with saving Westminster Abbey during the Blitz of 1941, this 1906 redbrick landmark now welcomes guests into its timeless embrace.
 Original carriage doors, gleaming glazed tiles, original fireman’s pole and a rare Watch Room, where Winston Churchill once rang the alarm, stand as sentinels of its storied past, enveloping every visit in a sense of heritage, grandeur and discovery.

-Location: Westminster Map
+Location: Victoria Map

 Visit website